OpenScienceLabs/osl-translations/README.md

   qualified.

-- Yurely Camacho, with a degree in statistics, participated in the translation of the scikit-learn 0.24.2 documentation into Spanish and she is collaborator in Open Science Labs.
+- Yurely Camacho, with a degree in statistics, participated in the translation of the scikit-learn 0.24.2 documentation into Spanish and she is a collaborator in Open Science Labs.

-- Anavelyz Perez, with a degree in statistics, participated in the translation of the scikit-learn 0.24.2 documentation into Spanish and she is collaborator in Open Science Labs.
+- Anavelyz Perez, with a degree in statistics, participated in the translation of the scikit-learn 0.24.2 documentation into Spanish and she is a collaborator in Open Science Labs.

 - Ever Vino, Software Developer with experience in FrontEnd projects  and creation of static websites with Hugo Site generator.
-He is also a collaborator in opensource projects at OpenSienceLabs
+He is also a collaborator in opensource projects at Open Science Labs.

 - Agustina Pesce, physicist with a PhD in geophysics.
 She is also committed to contributing to open source software projects to improve the openness and